stuarthayhurst/argon-grub-theme/README.md

  - Install the theme for a 4k display, using the `Night` wallpaper and a font size of 32:
    - `sudo ./install.sh --install --resolution 4k --background Night --fontsize 32`

+ - Install the theme for an unknown resolution, using the `Crystals` wallpaper:
+   - `sudo ./install.sh --install --resolution custom --background Crystals`

  - Install the theme for a custom resolution (1024x720), using a solid magenta wallpaper:
    - `sudo ./install.sh --install --resolution 1024x720 --custom #ff00ff`